duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 -->

-## Option 1 - With the Duckietown Shell {#make-it-move_shell status=ready}
+## Keyboard control {#make-it-move_shell status=ready}

-### Virtual Joystick - Video

-This video shows how to drive a Duckiebot using the Duckietown Shell.
+The easiest way to move a Duckiebot is by keyboard control.
+This video shows how to drive a Duckiebot using the keyboard, through the Duckietown Shell.

 <div figure-id="fig:howto-virtual" figure-caption="Duckiebot keyboard control.">
 <dtvideo src="vimeo:526584868"/>
 </div>

-### Virtual Joystick - Step-by-Step Instructions
+### Duckietown Shell

-To move your robot using your laptop, you can run:
+To move your Duckiebot using your computer's keyboard open a terminal and run:

     $ dts duckiebot keyboard_control ![ROBOT_NAME]

-which, after startup, will open an interface window:
+which, after startup, will open an arrows interface window:

 <figure>
     <figcaption>The keyboard control graphical user interface</figcaption>